stats-ucl/code-peer-review/md/student_guidance.md

 # Student Guide: Code Peer Review with GitHub

 ## What is Code Peer Review?
-Why on Github?

-Code peer review is when you look at another student's code and give them helpful feedback, just like when you review each other's essays.
+Code peer review is when you look at another student's code and give them helpful feedback, just like when you review each others' essays.
 At the same time, other students will review your code and give you feedback.
 This helps everyone learn from each other and improve their coding skills.
-Learning to review code and use GitHub will help you in your career because:
+Learning to review code will help you in your career because:

-- Most tech companies use GitHub or similar tools
 - Code review is a standard practice in professional programming
 - It teaches you to read and understand other people's code
 - It helps you write clearer, better code
 - It's a valuable skill to mention in job applications

 ## What is GitHub?
+Why use it?

-GitHub is a website that programmers use to share and work on code together.
+[GitHub](https://github.com/) is a website that programmers use to share and work on code together.
 Think of it like Google Docs, but specifically designed for computer code.
 Don't worry if you've never used it before - this guide will walk you through everything step by step!
+Learning to use GitHub is another useful skill and may help your career; most tech companies use GitHub or similar tools.

 ## Getting Started

 ### Step 1: Create Your GitHub Account

-If you already have one under some other email account and want to use it for the code review, then please go to the next section.
+If you already have one under some other email account and want to use it for the code review, then please jump to the next section.
 Otherwise:

 1. Go to [github.com](https://github.com)
 2. Click "Sign up"